JasperFx/wolverine/docs/guide/configuration.md

 IoC containers now as long as they conform to the .NET conforming container, but this isn't tested by the Wolverine team.
 :::

-Wolverine is configured with the `IHostBuilder.UseWolverine()` extension methods, with the actual configuration living on a single `WolverineOptions` object.
+Wolverine is configured with the `IHostBuilder.UseWolverine()` or `HostApplicationBuilder` extension methods, with the actual configuration living on a single `WolverineOptions` object.
 The `WolverineOptions` is the configuration model for your Wolverine application, and as such it can be used to configure directives about: